 Not everyone who is infected with TB bacteria shows signs of TB infection or develops "active" disease.

 TB is spread through the air when an infected person coughs, sneezes or spits.
-It usually takes a long time for TB transmission to occur.
 Family members of people with TB, people living in the same house, health-care workers, and people who live in residential facilities like homeless shelters and prisons are most likely to get TB.
 People with latent (not active) TB do not spread the disease.
 Once a person with active TB starts treatment (see "TB Treatment" below), they usually cannot spread the disease after two to three weeks on treatment.

 People with active TB should be separated from others until they can no longer spread the disease.
 If you have TB or spend time around people with TB, it is important to wear a disposable face mask.
 Certain types of air filters can trap the TB bacteria, and ultraviolet light can kill it.

 After TB bacteria are inhaled, they settle in the lungs.
 People with healthy immune systems can usually fight the bacteria and keep it from multiplying.
-The immune system may build structures that wall off the bacteria.
+The immune system may build structures that wall off or contain the bacteria.
 These structures can burst, leaving scars in the lungs.
 If a person's immune system is too weak and the structures burst, the bacteria can get out and enter the bloodstream.
 Once in the bloodstream they travel to other parts of the body including the brain, kidneys, bones, and reproductive organs, where they can cause infertility.
 This is called "extrapulmonary TB" because is has spread outside the lungs.
 Extrapulmonary TB is more likely in people with advanced HIV disease.